rsp/temper-lang/README.md

 reasoning which is a burden on reviewers, especially when they have to consider what later branches might rely upon in the future.)

-_Design decision_: This will **provide neither file\-system nor shell** access via builtin libraries.
-If we need to revisit this, we may provide a way to *commit* a buffer that contains a series of shell and/or file mutation operations, so that rolling back past the commit point results in a system-wide panic.

 ### Single source of truth for functions